-Type of Instruction: Lecture

-Equipment and Materials: Booklet & Handouts
+Type of Instruction:LectureEquipment and Materials:Booklet & HandoutsAssignment:Read booklet, discuss, take notes

 II.
 Spokane MLS Addenda (.5 Hour)

 Upon completion of this section, the student will be able to understand the importance of using two regional forms including the Spokane Addendum and the Spokane Buyer Representation Agreement.